teuton-software/teuton/docs/learn/14-moodle_id.md

 [<< back](README.md)

-# Example: 11-moodle_id
+# Moodle

-If you are a teacher and are using the Moodle platform, probably you will want to upload the results of the evaluation carried out by Teuton in Moodle.
+As a teacher, probably you are using Moodle platform.
+So, you want to upload the results of the evaluation carried out by Teuton into Moodle.

-Teuton generates a file called "moodle.csv" with the grades of each student.
-Only have to import the file into Moodle.
+Teuton generates a file called `moodle.csv` with the grades of each student into CSV format.
+This file is suitable to import into Moodle platform.

+## tt_moodle_id

-In the configuration file "config.yaml" add a field called "moodle_id" to each case.
-Fill it with the student's identification (For example, the email registered on the Moodle).
+Add a new field called `tt_moodle_id` to each case in "config.yaml".
+Fill it with the student's identification (For example, the email registered on the Moodle, or ID number, etc.).

 Example:

 ```
 global:
 cases: